 General Education N2.
 Geographic information systems (GIS) are a specialized computer program used widely at all levels of the scientific, business, government, and educational communities to examine data that are distributed on the Earth's surface.
 Through lecture, students will learn the theory behind and the terminology associated with GIS and spatial data.
 Through lab, students will learn techniques to create, collect, manage, analyze, and present data to address environmental and other issues through hands-on use of the industry standard ESRI ArcGIS software.
 Students will also create and present their own GIS based research project.
-(Required course fee) (SP) Prerequisite: ENV105 or ENV120 the relationships between surface landforms and the underlying geologic structures; processes of wind, water, ice, and gravity that shape the Earth's surface; and the history of environmental and geologic change recorded in surface environments.
+(Required course fee) (SP) Prerequisite: ENV105 or ENV120 o ENV370: Earth Surface Processes (4 hours)

+The processes, landforms, and sediments found on the Earth's surface play a fundamental role in resource management, reclamation, and many other environmental issues.
+This course explores the relationships between surface landforms and the underlying geologic structures; processes of wind, water, ice, and gravity that shape the Earth's surface; and the history of environmental and geologic change recorded in surface environments.
 Coursework focuses on qualitative and quantitative description of processes, landforms, and sediments through fieldwork and interpretation of aerial photographs, remote sensing images, and topographic and geologic maps.
 Four hours of lecture/discussion and one three-hour laboratory.
 (Required course fee) (FA of odd years) Prerequisite: ENV 105.